liferay/liferay-frontend-projects/css/clay_css_2_recipes/03_text_input.md

 ### Form Control Lg

-There is no large text field equivalent, lets use 80px.
+There is no large text field equivalent, let's use 80px.

 ```scss
 $input-border-radius-lg: 0.25rem 0.25rem 0 0;